mnosov622/threads-app/README.md

 📱 Fully responsive for all devices

+This project uses Clerk for authentication and shadcn UI components for a stunning user interface.

 Embark on an interactive journey of posting, sharing, and connecting with our innovative Next.js 13-based project.